"Corinne Winters gives a performance of genius, with a wonderfully supple voice...

 Her ‘Amami Alfredo’ was the most heart-rending since Renata Scotto."
 The Spectator

 Corinne also recently debuted as Juliette in Roméo et Juliette with Arizona Opera and Violetta with Opera Hong Kong, Opera Lyra Ottawa, and English National Opera, which BBC Music Magazine deemed “a performance of white-hot intensity and consummate control.”
 Immediate reengagements included Teresa in Benvenuto Cellini with English National Opera and Mimì with Arizona Opera, along with returns to Opera Theatre of Saint Louis as Vendulka in Smetana’s The Kiss, the National Symphony Orchestra as Violetta, and the Metropolitan Opera to cover Blanche de la Force in Les Dialogues des Carmélites.
-Future seasons include debuts with the Royal Opera House Covent Garden, Opernhaus Zürich, Seattle Opera, and Orchestra dell'Accademia Nazionale di Santa Cecilia.
+Future seasons include debuts with the Seattle Opera, San Diego Opera, and the Royal Opera House Covent Garden.

 Corinne has won prizes from Wolf Trap Opera’s Shouse Career Grant, the Mabel Dorn Reeder Foundation, Marcello Giordani Foundation (1st prize, Critics Choice Award, Vero Beach Prize), George London Foundation (George London/Leonie Rysanek Award), Sullivan Foundation (Career Grant), Licia Albanese Puccini Foundation (1st Prize), Palm Beach Opera Competition (1st Prize), Gerda Lissner Foundation (2nd Prize), and the Metropolitan Opera National Council Auditions (National Semifinalist, 1st place New England Region).